devicefactory/df1-ios/docs/DF1Services.md

 Services
 ========

-Here are the primary list of services DF1 supports.
+Here is the primary list of services DF1 supports.

 | ServiceName    | UUID    | Description                                         |
 |:-------------- |:-------:| --------------------------------------------------- |